 The couple moved to Boston near their friends, and immersed themselves in a several-years-long process of studying English equivalents in medical terminology so they could succeed in the U.S. medical education system.
 (The two met in medical school; Alesia is an internal medicine physician.)

 A move to Chicago

-Churyla’s clinical interests include all aspects of adult cardiac surgery with a main focus on arrhythmia surgery, transcatheter valve surgery, coronary bypass surgery, valve repair and replacement.
-He is also interested in aortic surgery as well as complex reoperation surgery, transplant and VAD surgery.
-He is board-certified in general surgery and board-eligible in cardiothoracic surgery.
-He also has an interest in heart failure.
+Churyla’s clinical interests include all aspects of adult cardiac surgery with a main focus on open heart valve repair and replacement, transcatheter valve surgery, arrhythmia surgery and coronary bypass surgery.
+He is also interested in aortic surgery as well as complex reoperation surgery and transplant surgery.
+He is board-certified in general surgery and cardiothoracic surgery.

 “My operating experience with Dr. McCarthy during my fellowship was extremely informative and comprehensive,” he says.
 “Now that I’m an attending surgeon and creating my own practice, I am interested in building on the work Drs.
 McCarthy, Malaisrie, and Pham are currently pioneering.”